 Trust me, your suit is not going to get you the job, but standing out and being unique might.
 Sell you, not your wardrobe.

+Easy breezy on this.
 Wear something that makes you look and feel great.
 If it’s on camera, try to wear solid colors (no sparkles or logos).
 Try to stay away from bright white and tiny stripes (which have a psychedelic effect when you move).
 For drama, wear darker colors or earth tones.
 For comedy, wear brighter colors.

 For commercials, look and see what people in your category are wearing in commercials and keep that in your wardrobe.